 Here we are, back in Italy for the third time in as many years.
 After visiting beautiful Naples last year we decided we wanted to explore more of the Campania region.
-Our itinerary for this trip would be Sorrento, Positano and the Roman town of Herculaneum.
-Once again we booked this as a package trip through Jet2.
-We love our Jet2 trips and would recommend them to anyone, this is our 7th booking.
+We booked four days in Sorrento with Jet2.
+Our itinerary for this trip would also include Positano and the Roman town of Herculaneum.

 We landed at Naples International Airport late in the morning.
 Our coach transfer into Sorrento was already arranged through Jet2.
 The journey from the airport into Sorrento took around two hours.
 Vicky had a bit of a sleep on the coach but as usual I was wide awake and taking in all the scenery.
 Our home for four nights was the Hotel Tirrenia situated on Corso Italia, the main street through Sorrento.

 Hungry, thirsty and eager to start exploring we had a quick change and freshen up and wandered into town.
 Our first stop, Piazza Tasso.
 We sat for an hour in Bar Ercolano with an ice cold Birra Moretti and complimentary nibbles.
 We planned what we wanted to do for the rest of the day.

 The back streets of Sorrento.
 Long narrow streets full of shops selling leather goods, ceramics and of course lemons.
 One of the places we had researched before our visit was a place called Bar Veneruso.
 This place serves incredible cakes and pastries.
 So if you have a sweet tooth we highly recommend it.
 Espresso’s ordered, we also indulged in some sweet treats of our own.